lvieirajr/mongorest/README.md

             }
         }

-Again, here we are simply defining our collections.
+Again, here we are simply defining our collections. <br />

     from mongorest.resource import Resource